 The body is where all the important details of the letter are addressed.
 You must identify yourself, clearly indicate what is being guaranteed, and specify the circumstances for writing the letter.

-- Identify your relationship to the person: The guarantor should stipulate association with the applicant of the letter of guarantee.
+• Identify your relationship to the person: The guarantor should stipulate association with the applicant of the letter.
 If the client is a business partner or customer, such a relationship needs to be stated.
-Anyone reading the agreement will understand why you are willing to assure that the said party will fulfill the contract terms.
+Anyone reading the agreement will understand why you are willing to assure that the said party will fulfil the contract terms.

 Conclusion